Healthdirect Free Australian health advice you can count on.

 When someone is having a psychotic episode, they have difficulty with the way they interpret the real world.

-• disordered thinking: thoughts don’t join up properly, causing confusion.
-A person’s thoughts and speech may speed up or slow down, their sentences may be unclear and hard to understand, and they may have difficulty following a conversation or remembering things
+• Disordered thinking — when a person's thoughts don't join up properly, causing confusion.
+A person's thoughts and speech may speed up or slow down.
+Their sentences may be unclear and hard to understand.
+They also may have difficulty following a conversation or remembering things.

-• hallucinations: the person may see, hear, feel, smell or taste something that doesn’t actually exist.
-Auditory hallucinations are the most common form: hearing voices or other sounds that are not there
+• Hallucinations — when a person sees, hears, feels, smells or tastes something that doesn't actually exist.
+Auditory hallucinations are the most common This is when a person hears voices or other sounds that are not there.

-• disordered behaviour: the person might become agitated or childlike, they might mutter or swear, or they might not respond to others around them.
-They might find it hard to manage their day to day life, like looking after their personal hygiene
+• Disordered behaviour — when a person becomes agitated or childlike.
+They might mutter or swear, or they might not respond to others around them.
+They might find it hard to manage their day-to-day life, such as personal hygiene, school or work.

 Sometimes a person with psychosis can act inappropriately, such as laughing at sad news or becoming angry for no apparent reason.
-Associated agitation or apparent aggression can occur and must be managed under the supervision of a healthcare team to prevent harm to themselves and others.
+They may also act in an agitated or aggressive way.
+If someone close to you in acting in this way, seek medical advice team to prevent harm to the person or to others.

 What causes psychosis?

-The causes of psychosis are complex, and researchers are still trying to understand them fully.
+The causes of psychosis are complex.
 However, psychosis is thought to be caused by an interaction between genetic and environmental factors.

-It's likely that some people are born with a predisposition to develop this kind of illness and that certain things — for example, stress or the use of drugs such as marijuana, LSD or speed or medications — can trigger their first episode.
+It's likely that some people are born with a predisposition to develop this kind of illness and that certain things can trigger their first episode.
+Common triggers include:

 Some medical conditions have been known to cause psychosis, although this is rare.
 These include:

-There’s also research showing that too much dopamine may be associated with psychosis.
+Research also shows that too much dopamine may be associated with psychosis.
 Dopamine is one of the chemicals in the brain that sends information from one brain cell to another.
-Having high levels could interrupt the pathways in the brain responsible for memory, emotion, social behaviour and self-awareness.
+Having high levels of dopamine could interrupt the pathways in the brain responsible for memory, emotion, social behaviour and self-awareness.

 How is psychosis diagnosed?

-The first step towards finding out if you or someone else is experiencing psychosis is to see a doctor or to contact a community mental health team via your local hospital.
+The first step if you think you or someone else is experiencing psychosis is to see a doctor urgently or to contact a community mental health team via your local hospital.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.